AiHikki/vancamper/README.md

 # VanCamper

-VanCamper is a website where you can browse and purchase campers for your outdoor adventures
+VanCamper is a website where you can browse and rent campers for your outdoor adventures

 ## Tech Stack